top of page

 Live music

-The festival’s Live Music Program provides a wide array of eclectic acts and styles while retaining its grass-roots origins.
+The festival’s Live Music Program on the Saturday, provides a wide array of eclectic acts and styles while retaining its grass-roots origins.

-Its hallmark is a line-up of musicians and performers who embrace festival values, understand its cultural and environmental significance, and are committed to reconciliation.
+Its hallmark is a line-up of musicians and performers who embrace Eel Festival values, understand its cultural and environmental significance, and are committed to reconciliation.

 bottom of page